6 ways to eat your way to better mental health

 - Nutrition Facts

-Mental Health Week is celebrated all around Australia each year.
+Mental Health Week is celebrated each year in October around World Mental Health Day on October 10.
 It aims to promote mental wellbeing in the community by raising awareness of mental health issues, providing tips for self-care, reducing the stigma associated with seeking support and encouraging us all to look out for one another.
-This year, Mental Health Week in Western Australia will run from 10 - 17 October.
+This year, Mental Health Week in Western Australia will run from 9 - 16th October.

 Mental and physical health go hand in hand.
 We are beginning to understand more and more about how our mind and body are connected and can impact each other, for better or worse.
 You can read more about that over here, or, for the practical stuff, read on!